-The homeowners of House K wanted a kitchen with enough space for serious culinary experimentation.
+The owners of House K wanted a kitchen with enough space for serious culinary experimentation.
 The solution?
 Humble materials like concrete blocks and larch plywood topped with polished stainless steel countertops, which add a finished note to the otherwise rough-looking space.
-Here are some ideas for recreating the look.
+Here, the kitchen itself and some ideas for recreating the look.

 Photography by Eric Bossic.

-Above: The kitchen's minimalist elegance makes a virtue out of an economical building material.
+Above: The kitchen's minimalist elegance makes a virtue out of economical building materials.

 Above: A stack of concrete blocks creates a slim counter that divides the space.

 Above: The polished stainless counters bounce light into the kitchen.